lookitscook/kiosk/README.md

 - v5.13.0
   - New feature: Restart can now be scheduled for specific days
   - Bug fix: Restart via Remote Admin now functional
+  - Bug fix: Scheduled restart is no longer off by an hour

 - v5.12.0
   - New feature: Navigation bar (home/back/refresh)